afontainec/chinchay-docs/docs/models/find.md

 ## Simple Queries

-The first parameter of the `find` method is a javascript object where you define what you want to search for.
+The first parameter of the `find` method is the `search`: a javascript object where you define what you want to search for.
 Lets see some examples:

 ```javascript
   Coffee.find({ price: 100 });